Freddyede/dimension-fusion/README.md

 </div>

 ## Synopsis :
-We model 3D coupled with a rendering engine such as
-<span style="color:red">Unreal Engine</span>
-to allow you to bring larger games to life
+Dimension Fusion coupled with a rendering engine such as Unreal Engine to allow you to bring larger games to life